Mukesh Batra: Early life and education

-Both of Dr. Mukesh Batra's parents were doctors.
+Both of Batra's parents were doctors.
 His mother was an allopath and his father was a homeopath.
-Dr. Mukesh Batra was born in Lucknow.
+Batra was born in Lucknow.
 He lived in Agra before moving to Mumbai later.
 He went on to earn his homeopathy degree from the Bombay Homeopathic Medical College (Smt.
 Chandaben Mohanbhai Patel Homeopathic Medical College) in 1972.

 Career

-Dr. Mukesh Batra started his career in 1974 at a charitable homeopathy clinic in Malabar Hill.
-Having made a tough career decision to join homeopathy, he struggled for the first 9 years at a salary of Rs.
-150/- per month.
+Batra started his career in 1974 at a charitable homeopathy clinic in Malabar Hill.

-Dr. Batra later decided to initiate a private practice in a polyclinic that was near.
-After two years, Dr. Mukesh Batra started his own clinic- known as Positive Health clinic in the Chowpatty area in South Mumbai with a bank loan at an exorbitant 36% interest in 1982.
-He treated over 300 patients a day including heads of states, film stars, politicians, industrialists.
+Batra later decided to initiate a private practice in a polyclinic that was near.
+After two years, Batra started his own clinic- known as Positive Health clinic in the Chowpatty area in South Mumbai with a bank loan at an exorbitant 36% interest in 1982.
 In 1996, he set up the first International clinic in Mauritius.
 In Mauritius, he worked at legislating for the system of homeopathy and Dr Batra’s clinic is the first and one of the recognized homeopathic clinics in the country.
 In the Middle East, he introduced homeopathy in countries that prohibit use of alcohol-based medicines on religious grounds.
-Dr Mukesh has played an instrumental role in spreading homeopathy in places like Mauritius, Muscat and London.
 In 2018, Batra spoke about a new line of treatment called ‘Geno Homeopathy’ which is claimed to be a combination of genetics and homeopathy.

 Hundreds of clinics are opened in India.
 Batra's Homeopathic Clinic (FZ-LLC) is present at the Dubai Healthcare City in Dubai followed by another clinic in Jumeirah Lake Towers.
 Other than Dubai, the clinics are available in Abu Dhabi, London, Dhaka.